Generic name: onabotulinumtoxinA (Botox) [ ON-a-BOT-ue-LYE-num-TOX-in-A ]

 loss of bladder control;

-pain or burning when you urinate, little or no urination;
+pain or burning when you urinate, trouble emptying your bladder;

 sore throat, cough, chest tightness, shortness of breath; or